Mathur Shiva Temple

-Mathur Shiva Temple is a Hindu temple located in Kunnamkulam of Thrissur District of India.
+Mathur Shiva Temple is a Hindu temple located in Kunnamkulam of Thrissur District, Kerala, India.
 It is believed that the Siva linga is Rudrakshasila which is irregular in shape, red in colour and is untouched by the human sculptor.
 The presiding deity of the temple is Shiva located in main Sanctum Sanctorum, facing West and Lord Parvathi located in same Sanctum Sanatorium, facing East.
 According to folklore, sage Parashurama has installed the idol.
 The temple is a part of the 108 famous Shiva temples in Kerala.